Xehanort: Reception

-CinemaBlend praised how the prequel explores Xehanort's character while highlighting how he nearly succeeds in defeating all the protagonists from the game.
-Comic Book Resources noted that several of Xehanort's actions contribute to the heroes' downfall.
+CinemaBlend praised how the prequel explores Xehanort's character while highlighting how he nearly succeeds in defeating the protagonists.
 Another aspect of Birth by Sleep touched on by 3DJuegos was the relationship between Xehanort and Eraqus.
 In "How Kingdom Hearts Reframed Darkness", Fanbyte writes that Xehanort is the foil of Eraqus based on his research from his diaries and how their values of light and darkness contrast with each other.
 Xehanort's further exploration of darkness and light was compared with the writing of Hayao Miyazaki's work as well as Clamp's, especially X. Xehanort constantly performs experiments on the main characters to further develop his studies.
 GamesRadar claimed that Kingdom Hearts III further developed Xehanort in the ending when Eraqus' spirit contacts his dying friend in regards to how there is "more to light than meets the eye", referring to the chess game they played as children.
-Giving up, Xehanort fully yields, sees the power of the light, and entrusts the χ-blade to Sora before dying.
 The chess game was replicated in real life, with GamesRadar finding it ridiculously expensive.
 Despite calling him a mystery, HardcoreGamer said that Kingdom Hearts Union χ Dark Road further explores Xehanort's origins as it further examines the origins of the Keyblade weapons and their wielders.

-MeriStation referred to the character in general as complex and manipulative, while at the same time redeeming in his final moments, he accepts his defeat to Sora and gives him the χ-blade to the youth as he moves to the afterlife with Eraqus.
+MeriStation referred to the character in general as complex and manipulative, while at the same time redeeming in his final moments, as he accepts his defeat to Sora and gives him the χ-blade before moving on to the afterlife with Eraqus.
 Fanbyte noted that there were several theories about Xehanort's character within the fandom that could become true in Kingdom Hearts III.
-The two of them are whether or not enigmatic Luxu was his true identity or whether Sora's replica Xion became another vessel carrying Xehanort's heart.
+Two of these theories were whether or not the enigmatic Luxu was his true identity and whether Sora's replica Xion became another vessel carrying Xehanort's heart.
 GameDeveloper lamented that Xehanort's role in Kingdom Hearts III was poorly developed as Square Enix was more focused on developing the Disney properties, with Xehanort and his underlings having little screen time until Sora ends most of his journey.
-This further gave the ending an arc fatigue as the player has to face all of Xehanort's incarnations in a single row without breaks.
+This further gave the ending an arc fatigue, as the player has to face all of Xehanort's incarnations in a single row without breaks.